mamewotoko/malarm/README.md

 - implement more smart scroll
 - link to music store (where?)
 - add more test cases
-- build check using 2.x SDK
+- automated build check using 2.x, 4.x SDK

 ## Appendix
 ### How To Build From Command Line